I have never met anyone who desired to fail in reaching their goals.

 Make a concrete plan with a timeline of the different stages of development.

 Have a plan in place for what you will do when you want to quit.

 Have a plan for where you foresee difficulties.

-Someone who wants to drop 20 pounds might want to have a plan in place for holidays and other food-centered events.
+Someone wanting to drop 20 pounds might want to have a plan for holidays and other food-centered events.

 What is your plan for exercise when the weather is terrible?

 Make a plan for every contingency that you can think of.

 How does your plan work when you are on vacation or on a business trip?

 Work out as many details as possible to include the right equipment and clothing or a plan to purchase training you might need.